 We’ve discussed the nitty gritty of glyphosate’s damage to humans, but what does this look like in our society?
 We are living in a culture of health epidemics.
 Some of these have already been mentioned in detail, but here are some of the major diseases and diagnoses whose sources we can link to the problems that glyphosate causes (this list is not exhaustive).

 - liver disease

-You might be wondering how RoundUp got the all-clear from the FDA with research like this floating around.
+And in case you’re wondering how RoundUp got the all-clear from the FDA or USDA with research like this floating around.
 If I had to guess, money would be close to the top of the list.